-Control Proposal С1 A person must not ringbark, cut down, top, lop, remove, injure or wilfully destroy any tree or other vegetation to which this development control plan applies if: (a) The tree has a height of, or greater than, four (4) metres; (b) The tree has a trunk girth of, or greater than, 500mm at any point; or (c) The tree is a cycad or mangrove, irrespective of its dimensions without a permit granted by the Council.
+Con trol Proposal СП A person must not ringbark, cut down, top, lop, remove, injure or wilfully destroy any tree or other vegetation to which this development control plan applies if: (a) The tree has a height of, or greater than, four (4) metres; (b) The tree has a trunk girth of, or greater than, 500mm at any point; or (c) The tree is a cycad or mangrove, irrespective of its dimensions without a permit granted by the Council.
 This item is acknowledged.
 C2 If the tree or other vegetation is or forms part of a Heritage Item or is within a Heritage Conservation Area, then development consent is required.
 Having regard to Part 4.1 of this report proposed works do not require development consent.
 C3 The prohibition does not apply to with respect to the following works: (a) Emergency Works - any works carried out by Council, the State Emergency Services, the Rural Fire Service of NSW, or a public authority in response to an emergency; (b) Works carried out by State and Federal Government departments or Authorities under current legislative requirements; (c) Tree works carried out by Council or its agents on land owned or under the care and control of Council, provided that assessment of the tree work has been carried out in accordance with this DCP.
 Proposed works are not applicable to provisions (a) and (b) of this clause, however require assessment against this section of the DCP 2013.
-Pursuant to Clause 65 of the SEPP (infrastructure) tree removal cannot be undertaken via the REF process.
-Removal of 25 trees along the north western boundary of the existing Field 3 is required to facilitate the proposal.
-Trees are identified as casuarinas, consisting mainly of suckering co-dominant and poor specimens.
-This REF is prepared on a conditional basis that consultation is undertaken with Council's Tree Management Officer, with appropriate permits obtained, prior to the undertaking of tree removal at the site.
+Pursuant to Clause 65 of the SEPP (infrastructure), tree removal cannot be undertaken via the REF process.
+The proposal does not include removal of any trees located within the Majors Bay Reserve.